-- Before putting a pupil in an after school detention the member of staff must consult their Curriculum Leader; it might be more appropriate to use Green Report. - Any member of staff issuing an after school detention MUST first inform the pupil concerned and be prepared to respond to parental enquiries. - The Curriculum Leader issuing the detention must fill in the WIZARD record log explaining in clear terms the reasons for the sanction.
+- Any member of staff issuing an after-school detention MUST first inform the pupil concerned and be prepared to respond to parental enquiries. - The teacher issuing the detention must fill in the WIZARD record log explaining in clear terms the reasons for the sanction.
 If swear word/threats have been used, use direct quotes rather than generalisations.
-This log WILL BE SENT HOME WITH THE DETENTION LETTER and will have the issuing staff's initials on it.
+This log WILL BE SENT HOME WITH THE DETENTION LETTER and will have the issuing staff's initials on it. - The detention wizard will generate a generic parental letter and send it home. - The Assistant Head (Behaviour & Standards) will monitor detentions termly, liaise with the Behaviour Administrator and provide an annual report to SLT and the governors.